fauna-labs/sls-fauna-saas-algolia-workshop/solution/api/README.md

 ### Client Setup
 * Navigate to the [/solution/cliet-multitenant](/solution/client-multitenant) folder
-* Create a `.env` file with the necessary environment variables:
+* While in that folder, create a `.env` file with the necessary environment variables:
     ```
     VITE_APP_APIGATEWAYURL=<API Gateway URL>
     VITE_APP_AUTH0_DOMAIN=<Auth0 Domain>